Lake Bolsena! Get me there! This beautiful tranquil lake near Aquapedente and Orvietto!

 Our Experience in Lake Bolsena, Orvieto, Aquapedente:

 Lake Bolsena is in the region of Lazio near Umbria.
-In 2018, we stayed in a farmhouse a few kilometres from Castel Giorgio.
+We stayed in a farmhouse a few kilometres from Castel Giorgio.
 The farmhouse stay had 4 bedrooms, a great kitchen and pool.
 From there we walked to the village of Castel Giorgio where we had coffee and lunch and could shop in the local supermarket with the locals and explore the local landscape, catch a train from Orvieto to Siena and even a day train trip to Assisi.

 On one occasion while walking out the gates from the farmhouse, I was stopped short by a hissing snake!
 It went on its way and I wasn’t too worried as there wouldn’t be a highly venomous snake as in Australia, however I was more aware after that as I didn’t want to spend any time testing out the local health system.